kieran-nichols/kieran-nichols.github.io/content/pages/Resume.md

 ﻿title: Resume

 ## PROFESSIONAL SUMMARY
-Ph.D. researcher with eight years of experience in embedded systems, robotics, and biomechanics, and collaboration with industry partners.
+Engineer and Scientist with eight years of experience in embedded systems, robotics, and biomechanics, and collaboration with industry partners.
 My research involves the mechanical design, the development of embedded software and motor-sensor integration, and the biomechanical evaluation of robotic prostheses in human walking.
 ___
 ## EDUCATION